SELinuxProject/selinux-notebook/src/configuration_files.md

 ```
 Usage: pp [OPTIONS] [IN_FILE [OUT_FILE]]

-Read an SELinux policy package (.pp) and output the equivilent CIL.
+Read an SELinux policy package (.pp) and output the equivalent CIL.
 If IN_FILE is not provided or is -, read SELinux policy package from
 standard input.
 If OUT_FILE is not provided or is -, output CIL to
 standard output.